Military caregiver creates community to care for veterans and each other

 “I am the Alaska State Dolefellow for the Elizabeth Dole Foundation's Hidden Heroes," she said.

-The Foundation provides resources for caregivers like Maddloni to help them help veterans
+provides resources for caregivers like Maddloni to help them help veterans

 “One of the biggest things that caregivers forget to do is care for themselves,” she said.
 “For me it's just being able to do things where you can de-stress, and just kind of let yourself breathe, because if you're not breathing and taking care of yourself, you can't really take care of your veteran."